 Section 2.
 Membership Applications

-Applications for Membership shall be made in writing on forms provided by the Society, and be accompanied by written recommendations of two active members.
-Such recommendations shall include comments as to the candidate’s position, responsibilities and qualifications, as well as the candidate’s interest in and expected contribution to the Society.
+Applications for Membership shall be made on forms provided by the Society.
+The application will include information on the candidate’s position, responsibilities and qualifications, as well as the candidate’s interest in and expected contribution to the Society.
 Such applications shall be reviewed by the Membership Committee and those meeting eligibility requirements as provided in Section 1 of this Article III shall be referred to the Executive Committee for approval.
 Each candidate whose application is approved by the Executive Committee shall become a member effective as of the date of such Executive Committee approval and fulfilling the requirements of being a Member In Good Standing.

 Section 3.
 Resignation